Sharlston: Development

 In 2011 the village old people's home was demolished and replaced with new builds for rent and sale.

 A village public house, The Sharlston, has closed, the building being converted to a pharmacy.

 Sport

 The village has an amateur rugby league team, Sharlston Rovers, which recently won the Wakefield Division 2 Cup.
 There is also a juniors team, the teams in 2017 are under 11s,under 9s,under 8s,under 7s,under 6s,under 5s and tots.

+From 2011-2018, Sharlston Welfare Football Club competed in the Selby League, playing rivals such as Castleford Town Gold and Gilbedyke.